Recently, I've noticed Jane hard at work on the computer at the kitchen table.

 and I think that made her feel bad.

-On Christmas morning she handed me a box wrapped in pretty paper and a ribbon.
+She handed me a box wrapped in pretty paper and a ribbon on Christmas morning.

 Inside the box was the essay she had worked so hard on.